sasidharan-m/Face-Tracking-using-Commodity-Depth-Cameras/README.md

-#Face Tracking using Commodity Depth Cameras:
+# Face Tracking using Commodity Depth Cameras

 The aim of this project is to construct a method to track a user’s face using commodity depth cameras.
 A precise tracking algorithm